arvidn/libtorrent/docs/utp.rst

 On top of this, libtorrent has an optimization where it figures out which interface a uTP connection will be sent over, and initialize the MTU ceiling to that interface's MTU.
-This means that a VPN tunnel would advertize its MTU as lower, and the uTP connection would immediately know to send smaller packets, no search required.
+This means that a VPN tunnel would advertise its MTU as lower, and the uTP connection would immediately know to send smaller packets, no search required.
 It also has the side-effect of being able to use much larger packet sizes for non-ethernet interfaces or ethernet links with jumbo frames.